coletdjnz/yt-dlp-ytse/README.md

 `--extractor-args "youtube:sabr_debug=1;formats=sabr"`

 There are currently issues getting valid formats for ios.
-For now, it is recommended to use with a web client (`--extractor-args youtube:player-client=web`)
+For now, it is recommended to use with a web client (`--extractor-args youtube:player-client=mweb`)

 Supports:
 - Standard video downloading